 Sports betting is officially underway in the Old Line State.
-Retail sportsbooks began accepting wagers on December 9, 2021, with online sports betting expected to launch sometime in late 2022 or early 2023.
+Retail sportsbooks began accepting wagers on December 9, 2021, with online sports betting launching fully on Nov.
+23, 2022.

 Home to six million people, Maryland is the last of the Mid-Atlantic states to legalize sports betting.
 With several major professional sports teams located in-state and many more within just a couple hours’ drive, the Old Line State is sure to be an ultra-competitive market for sports betting.